recolytic/recolytic-plugin/README.md

 # recolytic-plugin

-Common <a href="http://www.recolytic.com">recolytic</a> client are gathered in recolytic-plugin project.
+Common <a href="http://www.recolytic.com">recolytic</a> clients are gathered in recolytic-plugin project.
 Each client implements the interaction with recolytic web api:

 * User action COLLECT
 * User uptakes MESURE